Purebred Alaskan Malamute Puppies

 5. Increase or decrease items for disease - thyroid, cancer, diabetes.

-6. Run CBC, Urinalysis, biochemistry panel two months after diet started.
+6. Run CBC, Urinalysis, biochemistry panel before diet is begun, and about two months after diet started.

 7. Adjust diet based on results.